databoxinsights/Jupyter-Environment-for-Data-Science/README.md

 * Navigate to the folder directory where you want the virtualenv installed
 * mkvirtualenv envname
-* setprojectdir. # setting this make this the default directory for your virtualenv; easy to activate later.
+* setprojectdir . # setting this make this the default directory for your virtualenv; easy to activate later.
 * pip list # you can see there are no currently installed packages

 ### Step 3: